-Rapid global climate change, due to human interference in the climate system, is one of the greatest threats to the long-term future of coral reefs.
+Rapid, human-induced climate change is one of the greatest threats to the long-term future of coral reefs.
 Human activities are taking coral reefs out of their comfort zone where they have thrived for hundreds of thousands of years.

-In combination with other natural and human-induced pressures, warming sea surface temperatures and ocean acidification pose a serious risk to the world's coral reefs, increasing their vulnerability to coral bleaching, coral diseases and tropical cyclones.
+In combination with other natural and human-induced pressures, warming sea surface temperatures and ocean acidification increase the vulnerability of coral reefs to coral bleaching, coral diseases, crown-of-thorns starfish and tropical cyclones.

-Australia’s tropical marine ecosystems are already reflecting the consequences of climate change with a 0.4–0.5 °C rise in tropical sea surface temperatures, including the Great Barrier Reef (GBR), since the late 19th century.
+Australia’s tropical marine ecosystems, like the Great Barrier Reef, are already experiencing the consequences of climate change.
+AIMS research reveals that tropical sea surface temperatures have risen by 0.4–0.5 °C since the late 19th century.

-Modelling and experimental studies show that increased acidity impairs the ability of corals and other calcifying organisms to build their calcium carbonate skeletons.
-Sustained calcification, to withstand the natural forces of biological and physical erosion, is the backbone of tropical coral reef ecosystems.
+AIMS’s modelling and experimental studies show that increased acidity impairs the ability of corals and other calcifying organisms to build their calcium carbonate skeletons, which are the backbone of tropical coral reef ecosystems.

-The resulting complex reef structures provide food and habitat for many thousands of reef-associated organisms and the incredible biodiversity of tropical coral reefs.
+The resulting complex reef structures provide food and habitat for many thousands of reef-associated organisms, resulting in the incredible biodiversity of tropical coral reefs.

-- warmer sea surface temperatures increase the risk of thermal stress events resulting in mass coral bleaching;
+- Warmer sea surface temperatures will increase the risk of heat stress events and mass coral bleaching.

-- although the frequency of tropical cyclones may not change or even decrease, those that do occur are likely to be more intense, resulting in physical destruction and weakening of the reef structure ;
+- Tropical cyclones are likely to be more intense, resulting in physical destruction and weakening of the reef structure.

-- more extreme rainfall events with increased amounts of low salinity freshwater and sediment extending further out from the coast;
+- Extreme rainfall events will increase, with larger amounts of low-salinity freshwater and sediment extending further out from the coast.

-- gradual sea-level rise affecting coastal erosion, the magnitude of storm surges and the area available for shallow-water marine organisms; and
+- Sea levels will gradually rise, affecting coastal erosion, the magnitude of storm surges and the area available for shallow water marine organisms.

-- assessing the cumulative impacts of climate change in combination with other stressors (such as poor water quality) on coral reefs and tropical marine organisms
+- assessing the combined impact of cumulative climate change with stressors such as poor water quality on coral reefs and tropical marine organisms

-- identifying potential adaptation mechanisms, and locations that may provide refuges for marine species in a rapidly changing world.
+- identifying adaptation and acclimatisation mechanisms and locations that may provide refuges for marine species in a rapidly changing world.